+If AB1 landings

+$$\leq$$

-If AB1 landings $\leq = bag limit$ , then harvest = A + B1
+bag limit, then harvest = $A + B1$

+If AB1 landings

+$$>$$

-If AB1 landings > bag limit, then harvest = $AB1{vessel \ limit}$
+bag limit, then harvest $=$ AB1{vessel limit}

 Reductions for TPWD, LA Creel and Headboat bag limits were calculated in a similar manner as described above, except no B1 data were available.
 If the landings per trip was greater than the bag limit being analyzed, the value was re-set to the bag limit, as described above.
 If the landings per person was less than the bag limit being analyzed, then no change was made to the landings.
-Percent reductions associated with bag limits were estimated relative to the status quo of the 2 fish bag limit.
+Percent reductions associated with bag limits were estimated relative to the status quo of the 2 fish bag limit, by mode of fishing.
+Table 3 provides the percent reductions for the one gray triggerfish bag limit.
 MRIP, TPWD, and LA Creel output were pooled by mode.
 If a sample size of 30 gray triggerfish was not achieved in a month then the samples were pooled with the nearest months until a sample size of 30 was achieved.
 For example, if only 20 gray triggerfish were intercepted in January, January samples would be pooled with December and February samples; if this failed to attain the 30 sample target, November and March samples would also be included, and so on.
 The impact of bag limits varied by mode: the private mode was most heavily impacted and Headboat was the least impacted.